 Salkantay Trek diary – Part 3: My new family Pachacutec or the first day of the trek

-This is the third part of my diary series when I was trekking in Peru the Salkantay Trek to Machu Picchu.
+This is the third part of my diary series when I was hiking to Machu Picchu.
 Click here to jump to the first part of the diary, folks.
-This part it about the first trekking day.
+This part it about the first hiking day.
 If you are interested in walking this Trek, you should continue to read.
 For you could gain a lot of useful information for your own trip to Peru.
 We will begin with the moment when we got picked up in Cusco.

 In the hotel…